ludovicchabant/Jouvence/README.rst

 Limitations
 ===========

-Fontaine doesn't support the complete Fountain syntax yet.
+Jouvence doesn't support the complete Fountain syntax yet.
 The following things are not implemented yet:

 * Dual dialogue